 Patterns can be understood as repeated from any specific design arranged in rows or columns or in a specific sequence.
-Pattern may be any design according to your idea or any image such as it may be designed by different custom shapes, or shape of any logo and many different things.
-Here in this article, we will learn how to create a pattern design by using custom shapes of gimp software and how to use our saved pattern later in other designing work of gimp.
+Pattern may be any design according to your idea or any image, such as different custom shapes, or shape of any logo and many different things may design it.
+Here in this article, we will learn how to create a pattern design using custom shapes of gimp software and how to use our saved pattern later in other designing work of gimp.
 So let us understand this by an example.

-Today we will learn this topic by create a pattern with the help of Ellipse select tool of tool panel of gimp.
-First of all, take a new document which will become a reference background for our pattern.
+Today we will learn this topic by creating a pattern with the help of the Ellipse select tool of the tool panel of gimp.
+First, take a new document that will become a reference background for our pattern.
 So click on the New option of the File menu of the menu bar.

 This is my document size.